 All things in moderation.
 Our bodies need iron, B12, and fats to function optimally.
 I would submit that eating lamb occasionally can be part of your healthy diet.
 Yay!
 For more, see Lamb 101: Nutrition Facts and Health Effects.

 In conclusion, my Quick Ground Lamb Casserole (Enchilada Style) can be part of your healthyish meal plan.
 I added a generous cup full of fresh spinach to the green sauce.
 The “macros” per serving with 6 servings come in at 430 calories, 31 grams of protein, and it’s gluten free!

-About Quick Ground Lamb Casseroles
+🥘About This Quick Ground Lamb Casserole

 Ground meat (aka mince) is by definition “quick.”
 While a lamb roast or cubed lamb benefits from slow cooking methods, it is not necessary with ground lamb.